purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 sqlx = { version = "0", default-features = false,  features = [ "runtime-tokio-rustls", "postgres", "macros", "chrono" ] }
 ```

-If you already know SQL then the learning curve is short and the code is much easier to read than [Diesel](https://diesel.rs/).

 Add the following code to a file called `app/src/models/user.rs`

 ```rust